Distributed Local Verification using Proofs with(out) Errors: Model and Preliminaries

 \section{Model and Preliminaries}

-We consider a simple connected graph $G = (V, E)$ with $V$ as the set of nodes and $E$ as the set of edges.
+$\blacktriangleright$ \textbf{Graphs.} The graphs under consideration are simple connected graphs.
+We represent a graph by $G$ with $V(G)$ as the set of nodes and $E(G)$ as the set of edges.
+When the context is clear, we omit $G$ from the vertex and edge set.
 We denote the number of nodes in $G$ by $n$.
-The graph is \textit{anonymous}, which means that the nodes do not possess any unique identifiers.
-Moreover, none of the edges incident to a particular node are marked with any labels or port numbers.
-By $dist(u,v)$, we represent the distance i.e., the length of a shortest path between two nodes $u$ and $v$.
+By $dist(u,v)$, we represent the distance, i.e., the length of a shortest path between two nodes $u$ and $v$.
 For a node $v$, we use the notation $N_{k}(v)$, called the \emph{$k$-hop neighborhood of $v$}, to denote the set of all nodes within the distance $k$ hops from $v$ (the shortest path from $v$ to any node in $N_k(v)$ has $\leq k$ edges), including $v$ itself.
+The rest of the model components are the same as in \cite{DBLP:conf/podc/GoosS11}.

+$\blacktriangleright$ \textbf{Local Verification.} As mentioned earlier, we follow the \emph{locally checkable proof} (LCP) model (ref. \cite{DBLP:conf/podc/GoosS11}) in this paper.
+Let us formally define all its components for our paper.

-Each node $v$ in $G$ is associated with a process $p$, however, in our context, we address it as a node of the graph.
-Let us consider a function $L : V \rightarrow \{0,1\}^*$ that maps every node of $G$ to a binary string.
-We call such a $L$ \textit{a labeling} of $G$.
-The size $|L|$ of a labeling $L$ is the maximum number of bits of any binary string $L(v)$ for $v \in V$.
+Let us consider a function $L: V \rightarrow \{0,1\}^*$ that maps a binary string to every node of $G$.
+The function $L$ is referred to as \emph{a proof} for $G$.
+From the perspective of a node $v$, we call $L(v)$ the \emph{proof label} of $v$.
+The maximum number of bits in any proof label $L(v)$ for $v \in V$ is called the size $|L|$ of the proof $L$.

-A \textit{local verifier} $\mathcal{A}$ is a function that maps every triple $(G[N_{k}(v)],$ $ L[N_k(v)], v)$ to a binary output $0$ or $1$ for some \tju{constant} $k$, where $G[N_k(v)]$ is the subgraph induced by the nodes in $N_k(v)$, $L[N_k(v)]$ is the labeling of $G$ restricted on the subgraph $G[N_k(v)]$ and $v \in V$.
-Intuitively, we say that $v$ has the access to the labels and the graph structure of the nodes in $N_k(v)$ for some $k$.
-For simplicity of expression and description in our paper, we say that ``$v$ sees" a label (or a node) within $N_k(v)$.
-We call this $k$ as the \textit{view distance} of $v$.
+Let $k\geq 1$.
+A \textit{local verifier} $\mathcal{A}$ is a function that maps every triple $(G[N_{k}(v)],$ $ L[N_k(v)], v)$ to a binary output $0$ or $1$ for some $k$, where $G[N_k(v)]$ is the subgraph induced by the nodes in $N_k(v)$, $L[N_k(v)]$ is the proof restricted on the subgraph $G[N_k(v)]$ and $v \in V$.
+In this case, we say that $v$ has a \emph{view distance} $k$ that consists of all the nodes within the neighborhood $N_k(v)$ along with their proof labels and the graph structure induced by all those nodes.
+For every node $v$, the verifier $\mathcal{A}$ takes as input the view of $v$ and outputs either $1$ (accept) or $0$ (reject) based on that information.